Saint Anthony Falls Laboratory

 The Saint Anthony Falls Laboratory (former name: Saint Anthony Falls Hydraulic Laboratory), or SAFL, is a research laboratory situated on Hennepin Island in the Mississippi River in Minneapolis, Minnesota, United States.
 Its primary research is in "Engineering, Environmental, Biological, and Geophysical Fluid Mechanics".
 It is affiliated with the University of Minnesota's College of Science and Engineering.
 Research is conducted by graduate students and faculty alike using the 16,000 square feet of research space and 24 different specialized facilities.

-The laboratory is unique in that its location next to Saint Anthony Falls allows it to use the hydraulic head from the waterfall to provide water for many of the experiments.
+The laboratory is next to Saint Anthony Falls, which allows it to use the hydraulic head from the waterfall to provide water for many of the experiments.

 The experiments performed at the laboratory are varied, and may include: